flofriday/OSUE-2020/http-testsuite/README.md

 python3 servertest.py
 ```

+**Note:** Please feel free to create an issue if you have more tests, ideas for
+more tests or notes on how to make the error messages more clear.

 ## What is tested
-(Empty boxes are for tests that we want to implement)
+(Empty boxes are for tests that we want to implement, but won't as I don't have
+too much time left)

+- [x] Memory corruption / leaks for **Client and Server**

 - [x] **Client** has correct arguments parsing.
 - [x] **Client** parses urls correctly